Hamiltonian analysis for linearly acceleration-dependent Lagrangians

 It is worthwhile commenting on these results in connection with the inverse problem of Lagrangian mechanics.
-The representation (\ref{eq:Omega}) for the non-singular matrix $\Omega_{ij}$ is consistent with the results found in \cite{sarlet,henneaux2} where $\Omega_{ij}$ takes the form of a non-singular matrix which makes the equations of motion (\ref{eq:eom2}) derivable from a variational principle.
-Additionally, for a matrix $\Omega_{ij}$ of type (\ref{eq:Omega}), they gives rise to three conditions on $M_{\mu \nu}$ and $X_{\mu \nu}$, namely the Helmholtz integrability conditions given by equations~(\ref{eq:M-1}), (\ref{eq:X-1}) and~(\ref{eq:h-1}), respectively.
+The representation (\ref{eq:Omega}) for the non-singular matrix $\Omega_{ij}$ is consistent with the results found in \cite{sarlet,henneaux2} where $\Omega_{ij}$ takes the form of a non-singular matrix which makes the eom~(\ref{eq:eom2}) derivable from a variational principle.
+Additionally, the components of the matrix $\Omega_{ij}$ follow the Helmholtz integrability conditions given by equations~(\ref{eq:M-1}), (\ref{eq:X-1}) and~(\ref{eq:h-1}), respectively.